ldesuque/ldesuque/README.md

 ### Hi there 👋 welcome to my Github!  :)

+"I dont't think you can be a professional in the computing industry knowing just one language.
+If you actually want to be in the field you should learn at least two, preferably five, maybe a few more. - B. S."

 <!--
 **ldesuque/ldesuque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.